michaelcraige/michaelcraige/README.md

-- 👋 Hi, I’m @michaelcraige a Biomedical & Health Informaticist and a Non-profit/Community Leader
+- 👋 Hi, I’m @michaelcraige a Biomedical & Health Informaticist and a Non-profit Community Volunteer
 - 👀 I’m interested in ...Bioinformatics and Computational Biology
 - 🌱 I’m currently learning ... novel computational methods to investigations and elucidate the mechanisms of therapeutic resistance in epilepsy and cancer patients
 - 💞️ I’m looking to collaborate on ... indusrty research project to address immunology, oncology and infectious disease.